hlzz/hlzz.github.io/_posts/2016-5-20-top3dpapers.md

 ## ECCV 2016

 ### Structure-from-Motion:
-* Tianwei Shen, Siyu Zhu, Tian Fang, Runze Zhang, Long Quan, [Graph-Based Consistent Matching for Strucutre-from-Motion](https://home.cse.ust.hk/~tshenaa/files/pub/eccv2016_graph_match.pdf).
+* Tianwei Shen, Siyu Zhu, Tian Fang, Runze Zhang, Long Quan, [Graph-Based Consistent Matching for Structure-from-Motion](https://home.cse.ust.hk/~tshenaa/files/pub/eccv2016_graph_match.pdf).

 *As you have noticed, this is my paper :).
-We propose a new method of matching image collections for SfM, which improves the matching efficiency as well as coping with ambiguous scenes.*
+We propose a new method of matching image collections for SfM, which improves the matching efficiency as well as coping with ambiguous scenes.
+Leave a comment (at the bottom of this page) if you are interested.*

 ### Stereo:
 * [Efficient Multi-view Surface Refinement with Adaptive Resolution Control](http://home.cse.ust.hk/~slibc/pdf/arc.pdf)